Overview: NBFC Aggregators

 - The in-principle sanction shall be valid for twelve months from the date of its being granted.

-Any company that wants to get itself registered as an Account Aggregator must have a net owned fund of rupees two crore.
+Any company that wants to get itself registered as an Account Aggregator must have a net-owned fund of rupees two crores.

 Revocation of Certificate of Registration of NBFC-AA